Laws & Regulations

 Hemp Law & Regulations

 Industrial hemp in the United States is defined as cannabis with less than 0.3% THC and 1% THC in West Virginia.
-While industrial hemp has not been made federally legal in the United States, to date over 30 states have enacted or established legislation to allow the cultivation of industrial hemp.
+Industrial hemp was made federally legal in December 2018.
+To date over 30 states have enacted or established legislation to allow the cultivation of industrial hemp.
 Over 10 states have legalized commercial hemp and over 20 states have passed research and pilot programs.
 The map below depicts the states that allow cultivation of hemp for commercial and/or research purposes.
 For state information, click the state tabs below the map.

 Industrial hemp is permitted for research purposes administered by the Alabama Department of Agriculture and universities.